NotCoffee418/GoHtmxPgsql-Boilerplate/README.md

     c.JSON(http.StatusOK, resp)
 }
 ```

+## Static and dynamic assets
+These are files that are served directly by the webserver in slightly different ways.

+### Static Assets
+* Repo path: `./assets/static/`
+* Web path: `/`
+* Embedded: Yes
+* Ideal for: Small, commonly used files

+Static assets are embedded in the executable, this means they can be served faster, but they cannot be changed without recompiling the application.
+It also means it's not suitable for large files.
+It's ideal for small files like favicons, logos, javascript libraries, etc.
+They each get their own handler registered directly at `/`.

+### Dynamic Assets
+* Repo path: `./assets/dynamic/`
+* Web path: `/dynamic/`
+* Embedded: No
+* Ideal for: Large files, files that change often

+Dynamic assets are not embedded in the executable, this means they can be changed without recompiling the application, but they are served slightly slower.
+It's ideal for large files like images, videos, etc. assuming they are not hosted on a CDN.
+They do not have direct handlers, but instead get served as fallback before the 404 handler is called.

+We also use this to serve compiled Tailwind files, since they are generated on application startup.
+You can change this behavior in by setting up your own pre-compile postcss call and disabling `config.MinifyCss` in `config/config.go`.

 ## Default Template Definitions
 These ensure that all pages have the required blocks and that the layout is loaded correctly.